medoc92/npupnp/README.md

 20000, replacing difficult to maintain (and sometimes weird) code with well supported and maintained libraries.

-The C API has been almost fully preserved, except for a few calls which passed IXML DOM tree objects as parameters, where they have been replaced by either XML string documents or C++ STL structures.
+The C API has been largely preserved, except for a few calls which passed IXML DOM tree objects as parameters, where they have been replaced by either XML string documents or C++ STL structures.

+At this point the API is C++.
+It would not be impossible to add a pure C API if this was needed.